 What is product feasibility?

 A feasibility study is an analysis that considers all of a project’s relevant factors which include economic, technical, legal, and scheduling considerations, in order to ascertain the likelihood of completing the project successfully.

 In a product feasibility study, the analysts conduct a forecast run test of the development steps, product registration, and market analysis to confirm that the product is feasible in all aspects to launch into the market.

 That means product feasibility is a process to identify whether the product developed generates enough revenue or sales from consumers.

 Why do you need to conduct product feasibility?

-Introducing a new product to the market without the right research is like driving blind.
+Introducing a new product in the market without proper research is like driving blind.